bhaskar123u/namaste-react/README.md

-This codebase is for Namaste React course for notes and code (https://bhaskar123u.github.io/namaste-react/)
+This codebase is for Namaste React course.
+Install CORS extension in your web browsers and check the project here 👉🏻 https://bhaskar123u.github.io/namaste-react/ 👈🏻

 1. React element - Nothing but simple JS Object.